What is hMPV(Human Metapneumovirus)?

 Who is most at risk for hMPV infection?

-Children under 5 years, older adults, and individuals with compromised immune systems or chronic health conditions are more likely to experience severe symptoms from hMPV.
+Children under 5 years, older adults, and individuals with compromised immune systems.

 Scroll to Top